overeem11/MapRAINLINK/README.md

 - 24 hour precipitation accumulations from climatological gauge-adjusted radar dataset for The Netherlands (1 km) in KNMI HDF5 format (https://dataplatform.knmi.nl/dataset/rad-nl25-rac-mfbs-24h-2-0).
 Can be used as a reference for CML rainfall estimates.
 The file "RAD_NL25_RAC_MFBS_24H_201805300800_NL.h5" contains 24-h accumulations for one interval and can be used for testing.

 # Visualizing Dutch KNMI radar data
 Previous versions of RAINLINK could accumulate Dutch gridded radar data and visualize radar images.
 With the Python script "AccumulateRadarHDF5KNMIListCount.py", radar data in KNMI-HDF5 format can be accumulated.
 The files in a certain directory or a list of provided files can be accumulated.
-Below is an example of accumulating 3 radar images with 5-min precipitation to 15-min precipitation accumulations using Python version 3:
+Below is an example of accumulating 3 radar images with 5-min precipitation to 15-min precipitation accumulations using Python version 3.
+The file "RAD_NL25_RAC_RT_202107141500.h5" is only used to construct an output file in case all input files are not valid.
 ```
 python AccumulateRadarHDF5KNMIListCount.py "RAD_NL25_RAC_MFBS_15min_201109102045_NL.h5" "RAD_NL25_RAC_MFBS_5min_201109102035_NL.h5  RAD_NL25_RAC_MFBS_5min_201109102045_NL.h5 RAD_NL25_RAC_MFBS_5min_201109102040_NL.h5" 1 1 RAD_NL25_RAC_RT_202107141500.h5 files RAD_NL25_RAC_MFBS_15min 0
 ```